 - Breach of Informed Consent

-If you or a loved one has been the victim of medical or hospital malpractice, contact our Medical Malpractice Lawyers today at 416 599-1700 for a free consultation.
+If you or a loved one has been the victim of medical or hospital malpractice, contact our Medical Malpractice Lawyer today at 416 599-1700 for a free consultation.

 Bogoroch & Associates LLP offers legal services in Toronto and throughout Ontario, Brampton, Milton, Etobicoke, Markham, Richmond Hill, Scarborough, Mississauga, Ottawa, Vaughan, Hamilton, Burlington, London, and Waterloo.
 We operate on a contingency fee basis, which means that there are no fees unless we recover money for you.